zacoppotamus/MovieVisualization/README.md

 ##Analysis

-This was a very quick hack/proof-of-concept and is in no way complete yet.
+This was a very quick hack/proof-of-concept (done for an open-ended assignment in 2 days) and is in no way complete yet.

 I explored many different possibilities with the Python parser regarding the direction of this project.
 My first thought was to find a correlation between the budget of certain movies and their user rating.